zungwenen/MyMCQs/replit.md

 7. Session persisted in Zustand with localStorage

 ### Admin Auth
+- **Initial Setup** (Production): Visit `/admin/setup` to create your first super admin
+  - Only accessible when no admins exist in database
+  - Automatically redirects to login once setup is complete
+  - Login page shows setup link when no admins are found
-- Separate login at `/admin/login`
+- **Login**: `/admin/login`
 - Username/password authentication with bcrypt
-- Super admin: `username: admin, password: admin123`
+- **Development**: Super admin seeded via scripts (`username: admin, password: admin123`)
-- Super admin can create additional admins
+- Super admin can create additional admins via Settings page

 ## API Endpoints